 When she is not working with incredibly empowering comrades and advocates, she enjoys backpacking and travelling to other countries while learning about different places and enjoying new experiences and food.

-Nicole is currently a Master of Social Work (MSW) student at Ryerson University completing her practicum with WomenatthecentrE.
+Nicole has completed her Master of Social Work (MSW) at Ryerson University, completing her practicum with WomenatthecentrE.
 Her work includes community development, policy analysis, and advocacy work in the areas of gender-based violence, mental health and addictions, and homelessness.
 Nicole was recently introduced to art as a tool for resistance and social change, which has inspired her to incorporate photography into her current major researcher paper (MRP) on embodied representations of women’s resistance and strength within the context of gendered violence.

 “It is imperative to not only recognize and understand the multiple, intersecting systems that oppress women, but it is equally, if not more important to highlight the ways in which women resist oppression.
 We need to centre strategies of resistance to create opportunities for survivors to confidently exercise power in ways that shift how people, including themselves, think about violence against women.”

-Karia is currently at Ryerson University completing her Masters of Social Work (MSW).
+Karia completed her Masters of Social Work (MSW) at Ryerson University.
 She is conducting research on the impacts of violence and trauma on the mental health of Black Canadians.
 She works with women, children, youth, those experiencing homelessness, and various marginalized populations.

 "We are all swimming in shit, smell yourself before you smell someone else."

 Shirley is a Registered Nurse.
 She has a Masters in Education, in Psychology and Community Development from the University of Toronto.
 For over fourteen years, she contributed to the care of survivors of interpersonal violence in her position as Manager of the Sexual Assault/Domestic Violence Care Centre in Scarborough.
 She was presented with the Community Service Award by the Ontario Medical Association in 2010.